-8 great places for Christmas lights in the USA
+9 of the best places to see Christmas lights in the US

 Since then, it's become an essential part of American Christmas celebrations, whether that means a couple of strings of "tasteful" white lights around the family tree or a pulsating public display synchronized to "Jingle Bell Rock" that can be seen from low orbit.

-With a nod to Mr. Johnson's first tree, here are eight of the best destinations in the United States where the electric light tradition continues to shine brightly (check websites for dates and times the displays are open):
+With a nod to Mr. Johnson's first tree, here are nine of the best destinations in the United States where the electric light tradition continues to shine brightly:

 It may seem counterproductive to leave the Las Vegas Strip to look at bright lights, but to find Christmas lights in the Nevada desert, visitors can drive down to the racetrack.

-The Las Vegas Motor Speedway hosts Glittering Lights, a 2.5-mile circuit that gives car-bound visitors the opportunity to see more than 400 animated displays.
+The Las Vegas Motor Speedway hosts Glittering Lights, a 2.5-mile circuit that gives car-bound visitors the opportunity to see more than 500 animated displays including a #VegasStrong tribute honoring victims of the October 1, 2017 attack.

-It should be noted that while Glittering Lights is hosted at the speedway, the event doesn't have visitors drive on the superspeedway track, so crash helmets aren't required.
+It should be noted that while Glittering Lights is hosted at the speedway, the event doesn't have visitors drive on the track, so crash helmets aren't required.

-For the upcoming holiday season, up to 30,000 vehicles are expected to make the circuit.
+Organizers are expecting more than 250,000 visitors to make their way through the circuit this year.
+The display is on view through January 6.
+Carload tickets run between $20 and $30.

 3. Smithsonian's National Zoo (Washington, D.C.)

-During the holidays, the nation's capitol is home to an unusual event that manages to combine sparkling Christmas light displays with animals that prefer the dark.
+During the holidays, the nation's capital is home to a sparkling free event that's perfect for families.

-At this free event, families can take a spin on the solar-powered Speedwell Conservation Carousel, which features custom-carved figures of 58 species of animals, including a clouded leopard and a sloth bear.
+Families can take a spin on the solar-powered Speedwell Conservation Carousel, which features custom-carved figures of 58 species of animals, including a clouded leopard and a sloth bear.

-The zoo's Small Mammal House, Great Ape House and Reptile Discovery Center are open, so visitors can warm up and see some of the zoo's nocturnal animals.
+There's also an interactive light canopy, a National Zoo Choo-Choo and a gingerbread throne offering the perfect selfie opportunity at the Gingerbread Village at Elephant Outpost.

+The animals aren't involved in the holiday light spectacular, but evening visitors can warm up at the Zoo's Visitor Center or roast s'mores by one of six outdoor fire pits.

-There are more than 5 million lights and 1,000 decorated trees at Silver Dollar City, along with nightly parades.
+There are more than 6.5 million lights and 1,000 decorated trees at Silver Dollar City.

 Silver Dollar City